conduktor/conduktor-gateway-demos/inject-remove-header/Readme.md

 The same REST API can be used to configure the inject header feature.

-The command below will instruct Conduktor Proxy to inject headers with value user ip, tenant and proxy ip in records on topic `inject_header_topic`.
+The command below will instruct Conduktor Proxy to inject headers with value user ip, tenant and proxy ip in records on topic `injectHeaderTopic`.

 ```bash
 docker-compose exec kafka-client curl \